 In the Munsee language, Heather’s name is Kiishookunkwe, meaning sunflower in full bloom.

-Heather is a citizen of the Oneida Nation of Wisconsin and a first-line descendent Stockbridge Munsee.
-She is a graduate of Madonna University in Michigan and holds a Master of Arts in U.S. History.
-Heather is the former Director of Education at Forge Project and travels frequently to present on Native American history, including policy and activism.
+Heather is a citizen of the Oneida Nation of Wisconsin and a first-line descendant of Stockbridge Munsee.
+She graduated from Madonna University in Michigan and holds a Master of Arts in U.S. History.
+She is a doctoral student at the University of Wisconsin-Green Bay in First Nations Education.
+Her dissertation research will focus on how museums and cultural institutions can support BIPOC workers doing the hard history.
+Heather is the former Director of Education at Forge Project and travels frequently to present on Indigenous history, including policy and activism.

 Heather respectfully acknowledges that she works and resides on the unceded, traditional, and ancestral lands of the Three Fires Council- the Ojibwe, Odawa, and Potawatomi- along with the Peoria, Miami, and Wyandot.
 Through forced removal, these nations are now located throughout the United States including parts of Michigan, Wisconsin, Oklahoma, Kansas, and part of Canada.